fluent-wallet/fluent-docs/eSpace/get-started/detect-fluent.md

 # Detect Fluent

-The presence of the Fluent Conflux provider object, `window.ethereum`, in a user's browser indicates an Conflux user.
+The presence of the Fluent ethereum provider object, `window.ethereum`, in a user's browser indicates an Conflux user.

 To demonstrate this, verify if your browser is running Fluent by copying and pasting the following